fwmechanic/k_edit/docs/musings.md

 platform, before open source was _a thing_) chose to commit to closed-source _commercial_ programmers' text editors:
 [Brief](https://en.wikipedia.org/wiki/Brief_(text_editor) ) (DOS) was the big
-name in the early 90's; most chose to leave Brief when Win16 came on the scene; since a Windows version of Brief was not available (the web claims a Windows version of Brief existed, but it was so late arriving as to be nonexistent) most Brief users chose to adopt Codewright (Win16, Win32).
-Others (many fewer) adopted Slickedit (Win32), but eventually all of these _commercial_ programmers' text editors either de facto perished from the face of the earth (Brief, Codewright) or (Slickedit) got swallowed by a software holding company whose sole purpose was/is to extract the maximum penance ($$$) from those who had the poor judgement to choose the product).
-I dallied briefly with Codewright (tried to write a Codewright extension DLL that allowed it to mimic K's "reverse-polish" UI, to no avail (and my heart wasn't in it anyway, since the unwise aspect of becoming dependent on a closed-source/commercial tool was long since obvious)), but otherwise did not even dream of heading this direction.
-Also, CodeWright and Slickedit resembled and had many of the (for me) negative attributes of IDEs anyway (huge install, GUI-access-only features, source-text language-custom features), so their appeal to me was further diminished on that basis also.
+name in the early 90's; as Windows (and in particular Win32) gained critical mass, most of my Brief-using peers switched to Codewright (Win16, Win32) or (many fewer) to Slickedit (Win32), but eventually all of these _commercial_ programmers' text editors were either EOL'd (Brief, Codewright) or were acquired by a software holding company whose sole purpose was/is to extract the maximum penance ($$$) from those who had the questionable judgement to continue using the product (Slickedit).

+While I conducted competitive research on Brief, and dallied briefly with Codewright (tried to write an extension DLL that allowed CW to mimic K's "reverse-polish" UI), my heart wasn't in it; the unwise aspect of becoming dependent on a closed-source/commercial tool was already obvious.

+Also, CodeWright and Slickedit closely resembled IDEs anyway (huge install, GUI-access-only features, source-text language-custom features, opaque project files), further diminished their appeal to me.

+#### Open Source Alternatives

 At no time has it been viable for me to switch away from K to a mainstream open-source competitor (if I wanted to choose a "fringe open-source